- Search The Registry

 He practiced law in Baltimore for 42 years, focusing on estate and real estate law.
 Fitzgerald was a member of the Madison Street Presbyterian Church and the Republican Party.
 He was a member of the Colored Business Men's Exchange and numerous fraternal organizations such as the Order of Good Hope, the Order of Moses, and the Masons (attaining the 33rd degree).
 He was president of the board of trustees of (Black-owned) Providence Hospital in Baltimore.

-He was also involved in the Big Brother Movement and was a major donor to the Maryland Home for the Friendless as well as the YMCA.
+He was also involved in the Big Brother Movement and was a significant donor to the Maryland Home for the Friendless and the YMCA.
 Cornelius Fitzgerald died in 1935.